-50210------ Ready4Life Challenge See page 72 for the full list of requirements Ready4Life Challenge Projects.
+50210------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects.

-- 50211------ Foods Innovation Class-Open to youth enrolled in any Foods project.
+50211----- Foods Innovation Class-Open to youth enrolled in any Foods project.

 Demonstrate the skills and knowledge you have gained through the project.
 The exhibit may include, but isn't limited to, original recipes, results of experiments not in the foods project books, variations on recipes or experimenting with unique cooking or baking methods.
 Your work can be displayed by a food product, demonstrations, digital presentations, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
-If you bring a food product, the food will NOT be tasted. - 50400------ Maker See page 72 for the full list of requirements for the Maker Project and exhibit date and time.
+If you bring a food product, the food will NOT be tasted.